SciCatProject/documentation/Development/v4.x/backend/configuration/jobconfig.md

 | `datasets` | `DatasetClass[]` | `{{#each datasets}}{{pid}}{{/each}}` | All datasets referenced in `job.jobParams.datasetsList`. |
 | `env` | `object` | `{{env.SECRET_TOKEN}}` | Access environmental variables |

+Environmental variables are particularly useful for secrets that should not be stored in the config file.

 ### Actions Configuration

 The following actions are built-in to SciCat and can be included in the `actions` array.